PamPayne/austria/austria-legal-text-en.md

 ### 20. In Paragraph 28, the words 'of the Austrian tax office' shall be replaced by the words 'the Gambling Supervisory Authority in agreement with the Austrian Tax Office" and the words 'by the tax office' shall be replaced by the words 'by the Gaming Supervisory Authority in agreement with the Austrian Tax Office' .

 ### 21. In Paragraph 29(3), the phrase 'Bundesabgabenordnung, BGBl.
 Nr.
-194/1961, as amended' shall be replaced by the phrase 'Bundesabgabenordnung – BAO, Bundesgesetz Federal Law Gazette No. 194/1961" and the Federal Law Gazette "Federal Law Gazette II No. 292/2022" are replaced by the Federal Law Gazette "Federal Law Gazette II No. 221/2024".
+194/1961, as amended' shall be replaced by the phrase 'Bundesabgabenordnung – **BAO**, Bundesgesetz Federal Law Gazette No. 194/1961" and the Federal Law Gazette "Federal Law Gazette II No. 292/2022" are replaced by the Federal Law Gazette "Federal Law Gazette II No. 221/2024".
 Furthermore, the sentence "The Federal Minister of Finance may participate in supervisory measures and is also entitled to do so on his own initiative; the provisions of this paragraph shall apply mutatis mutandis.' .

 125/ME XXVIII GP - Ministerial Draft - Text of the Act
 Page 11 by 27